 Will wrote this article when 30th Century Comics bought Steve’s collection, to explain why they were so special.
-Although much of Steve’s collection has now found new owners, visitors to our shop may still find some comics marked as ‘Whitko Collection’ when browsing.
+Although much of Steve’s collection has now found new owners, you may still find some comics marked as ‘Whitko Collection’ in your order.

 His most famous work is his colouring on Alan Moore’s V For Vendetta, but Steve’s influence reached much further than his published credits, which included Marvel (UK & US), DC Comics, Fleetway, Tundra, and Valiant.